-COVID-19 Level 3: Phillipskop will be open for exercise from 1 June between 8am and 5pm.
-However, as rules and levels are subject to regular change, please check this website to view the current situation on the day.
-New procedures for day visitors have also been implemented.
+COVID-19 Level 2: Phillipskop is open from 1 June between 8am and 5pm.
+However, new procedures for day visitors have been implemented.
 Please read more here.

 Jannie Willemse was a farmer from Tesselaarsdal who used to walk 20km over the Klein River Mountains to Stanford every Saturday, to cut the townsfolk’s hair, before returning to his Tesselaarsdal farm the same day.
 He did this each and every Saturday for over 20 years without fail, faithfully serving his Stanford customers, and clocking up over 42,000km on foot – more than the distance all the way around the earth!
 The Haarkapper Hiking Trail offers you a chance to walk in the footsteps of the famous Tesselaarsdal Barber, crossing the Klein River Mountains between Phillipskop near Stanford and Tesselaarsdal.
 The route can be walked starting from either side and can be done as a figure of eight starting and finishing at the same point, or just one way if you have transport arranged on the other side.
 The route is described below, with alternative options outlined at the end.
 Hiking permits must be purchased online in advance at R70 an adult, R50 a child.
 A map of the hiking trail for printing at home can be downloaded from the button below.